How to Invest in Corporate Bonds: The Basics

-Corporate bonds have generally experienced a very low incidence of default over time.
-Higher-rated bonds, in particular, have a very low chance of default.
-In the period from 1920 through 2009, bonds with the highest credit rating, AAA, defaulted less than 1 percent of the time.
+Corporate bonds have generally experienced a low incidence of default over time.
+Higher-rated bonds, in particular, have a low chance of default.
+Since 1981, bonds with the highest credit rating, AAA, have had an average default rate of 0%.
 As a result, investors in individual bonds can reduce their risk by focusing on the highest rated issues.

 Bond funds and exchange-traded funds (ETFs) have a different set of risks because, unlike individual bonds, there is no fixed maturity date.
 Two factors that can affect the performance of corporate bond funds are:

-- Prevailing interest rates.
-Since corporate bonds are priced on their yield spread versus Treasuries, movements in government bond yields have a direct impact on the yields of corporate issues.
-For example, a corporate bond yields one percentage point more than Treasuries, and the yield on the 10-year note rises from 2 percent to 3 percent.
+- Prevailing interest rates: Since corporate bonds are priced on their yield spread versus Treasuries, movements in government bond yields directly impact corporate issues.
 The yield on the corporate bond will also have to rise by one percentage point in order for the spread to stay the same.
 Keep in mind that prices and yields move in opposite directions.

 The Bottom Line